ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 ## Unix streams and Morse code

 Thanks to the fact that most of the functions that write something use *io.Writer* instead of concrete type (eg. *FILE* in C) we get a functionality similar to *Unix streams*.
-In Unix we can write text to the file this way:
+In Unix we can easily combine simple commands to perform larger tasks.
+For example, we can write text to the file this way:

 ```
 echo "Hello, World!" > file.txt
 ```

 The `>` operator writes the output stream of the preceding command to the file.
-There is also `|` operator that connects output and input streams of of adjacent commands.
+There is also `|` operator that connects output and input streams of adjacent commands.

 Thanks to the streams we can easily convert/filter output of any command.
 For example, to convert all letters to uppercase we can filter the echo's output through *tr* command: